CMHayden/CMHayden/README.md

 ## 👋 Hi!
 I'm Callum

-💼 Graduate software developer @ DCSL
+💼 Junior software developer @ DCSL

 🎓 Bachelors of Science in Computer Systems with Honours of the First Class from Heriot Watt.